 Do you ever get a gut feeling that says, “Go check it out?”
 I don’t get it very often, but on a Friday night a couple years ago, I was glad my parental instinct kicked in.

 My 16-year-old son asked if he could go over to his then girlfriend’s house for the evening.
-Not an unusual request and after being assured that her parents (whom I know and trust) would be home, the answer was, “Sure, have fun.”
+Not an unusual request and after being assured that her parents (whom I know and trust) would be home, my answer was, “Sure, have fun.”

 My husband was on a business trip, so I looked forward to having the house/TV/remote all to myself.

 About an hour later, in my pajamas, with a bowl of ice cream in one hand and the remote in the other, I headed for the couch.
 Out of the blue, I remembered that the parents of one of my son’s friends were out of town for the weekend.
 “Hmmm.
 No they wouldn’t go there.
 Right?
 Also, I have never felt the need to check up on my kids, so why now?”